Robert Kraft video from Florida spa suppressed by judge

 Judge Leonard Hanser wrote that Jupiter police did not follow proper procedures after installing hidden cameras which secretly recorded Kraft visiting the Orchids of Asia Day Spa twice this past January and did not do enough to minimize the invasion of privacy of customers who did nothing wrong.

 Kraft, who has owned the Patriots since 1994, is one of 25 men charged with paying between about $50 and $100 for sex at the day spa.
 He has pleaded not guilty, but issued a public apology for his actions.
+NFL officials have said they are watching the case, but have not disciplined Kraft.
+Under league policy, players, owners, coaches and other employees can be punished for "conduct detrimental to the integrity of and public confidence in" the NFL.

 Kraft and others were arrested as part of an undercover operation said to be carried out by detectives who watched videos of customers inside the spa.
 If they saw a customer have sex with an employee, they said they would relay that information to officers in the parking lot and nearby.
 The officers would follow the customer until he allegedly committed a traffic violation and then stop him, getting his identification so he could be charged later with soliciting a prostitute.
 The customers were not told at the time that they had been seen inside the spa.